-Exhibit I-1 is an excerpt from the Highway Capacity Manual dealing with operational characteristics of ramps.
-The proximity of ramps one to another adversely affects the level of service if the merge or diverge influence areas (Figure 5-1, Exhibit I-1) overlap.
+Exhibit H-1 is an excerpt from the Highway Capacity Manual dealing with operational characteristics of ramps.
+Ramp spacing adversely affects the level of service if the merge or diverge influence areas (Figure 5-1, Exhibit H-1) overlap.
 Since the distance from the crossroad to the gore area is 900 to 1,200 feet for a typical diamond interchange design and with the 1,500 ft. influence area, the intersections with diamond interchanges would have to be spaced less than one mile for this to happen.
-Since CTH A is located one and a half miles from both STH 47 and CTH OO proximity to the ramps is not a factor in determining the level of service.
+Since CTH A is located one and a half miles from both STH 47 and STH 15 proximity to the ramps is not a factor in determining the level of service.

 HCS-3 software for ramps and ramp junctions, Release 3.1, was used to compute the level of service at ramp junctions in both STH 47 and CTH A interchanges with USH 41 for both year 2000 and year 2020.
 Since none of the ramps analyzed are existing, we assume that all the ramps will conform to the design parameters established in Procedure 11-30-1 of the Facilities Development Manual (FDM).
-The typical ramp terminals are shown on Exhibits I-1 and I-2.
+The typical ramp terminals are shown on Exhibits H-2 and H-3.
 For the analysis, the following parameters were used: peak hour factor -0.9, passenger car equivalent of 1.5 for trucks and busses, driver population factor -1.0, thirtieth highest traffic factor (K-30).
 Based on observations, free flow speed of 65 mph was used for USH 41 traffic and 50 mph for the ramp traffic.
 Traffic design parameters for USH 41 traffic were also used for the ramp traffic although a case could be made for using the cross road parameters, but cross road parameters are very close to those on USH 41.